clearclaw/18xx_1839/README.txt

 This is an 18xx game.
 See: https://en.wikipedia.org/wiki/18XX_games

-Use `build.sh` to produce the artfiles for all the components.
+Use `build.sh` to produce the art files for all the components.
 Major dependencies:

   Ghostscript: http://www.ghostscript.com/